ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

-Before we set up a job in the Chainlink node, we need to create an external adaptor which will gather the real-world data that interests us and provide this data to our dApp.
+Before we set up a job in the Chainlink node, we need to create an external adaptor which will gather the real-world data that interests us and provide this data to our dapp.
 For that, we have created a simple API based external adaptor written with NodeJS.
 [Click to download simple API external Adaptor](https://github.com/red-dev-inc/avalanche-chainlink-tutorial/tree/main/chainlink-external-adaptor).
 Please follow the README.md file to install and start the adaptor.